Update: Can't find anything to watch in Ultra-HD? Check out our guide to 4K TV show and movies!

 Difference between Ultra HD and 4K

-4K Ultra High Definition is actually a derivation of the 4K digital cinema standard.
-However while your local multiplex shows images in native 4096 x 2160 resolution, this new consumer format is 3840 X 2160.
+Technically, "Ultra High Definition" is actually a derivation of the 4K digital cinema standard.
+However while your local multiplex shows images in native 4096 x 2160 4K resolution, the new Ultra HD consumer format has a slightly lower resolution of 3840 X 2160.

-This is one reason why some brands prefer not to use the 4K label at all, sticking with Ultra HD instead.
+This is one reason why some brands prefer not to use the 4K label at all, sticking with Ultra HD or UHD instead.
 However, the numerical shorthand looks likely to stick.
 As a broad brush label it's so much snappier!

 Why should I care about 4K Ultra HD?